Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

 docker build . -t stocklist-remote-adapter
 ```

-In order to keep the size of the image small, the Dockerfile has ben structured to leverage the _multistage-builds_ feature: a Maven-based image builds the jar file, which will be then copied to the final java-based imge.
+In order to keep the size of the image small, the Dockerfile has ben structured to leverage the _multistage-builds_ feature: a Maven-based image builds the jar file, which will be then copied to the final java-based image.

-Perform the following commands to publich the Docker image to the local registry:
+Perform the following commands to publish the Docker image to the local registry:

 ```sh
 docker tag stocklist-remote-adapter localhost:5000/stocklist-remote-adapter